emestee/bk-emulator/README.md

 `./bk -1 -c`

+Some games can be downloaded [here](http://bk0010.narod.ru/).
+The original authors generally do not object to redistribution of their work, as most of it was written while copyright law in Russia was non-existent.

+Games are published in two binary formats that are slightly different: the `bkread` format (as is the case with the above website) and the raw tape format.
+The `bkread` format embeds a BK-internal file name that this emulator does not understand.
+Use the script `convert_bkread.py` to check and convert binary files.

+To load a game binary from within the emulator, do:

+* Type `mon` and press enter in the BASIC shell, this will throw you into the monitor mode
+* Type `m` and press enter
+* Input the file name, case-sensitive, in the current working directory.
+If "ОШИБКА" is displayed, check the file name or try converting the file
+* After the file is loaded and you receive a prompt, type `s` and press enter

+The following is supposed to work, but sometimes doesn't:

 When the emulation is running, you can issue a Ctrl-C in the emulator's console.
 This will stop the emulation and drop you into the emulator's debugger.
 To load a game from a binary file (assuming you have one, none are distributed here), do: